SamuelPavlik/Pacman/Documentation.md

 The last 2 components are `C_PacmanProperties` and `C_Animation`.
 The former implements a behavior that makes the avatar invulnerable for a couple of seconds from spawn so that the player doesn't die immediatelly after respawn.
 The latter accepts `Animation` objects which are mapped to `AnimationState` enums and then operated on from other components such as `C_KeyboardMovement` and `C_GhostBehavior` when a change of animation is required.

 ## Other Systems
 The game also utilizes the `SDL_mixer` library for sound and the class that communicates with the library is called `SoundManager`.
 Similarly to other classes mentioned, the resources are loaded into a hashmap and are then invoked when needed, for example through functions binded to overlap events.
+Since this library has not been a part of the original version, I've created two versions of the project.
+One with the sound and one with all the resources commented out and the library files not included in the project.

 The `World` class represents simplification of collision with static walls of the world as each wall being a game entity with the `C_Collision` component would be unnecessarily complicated solution.
 In addition to this, the `World` class also serves as a parser for the map text file.
 Unlike the original version, there are now xs added around the whole map in the text file as this resolves a lot of out-of-bounds errors when detecting if a tile to step on is valid.